 - Break down what you offer into all its components.
 For example, the core product, extras, customisable features and additional services.

-- Assess the benefits that customers see each component as offering, and how much these benefits are worth to them.
+- Assess the benefits of each component and work out how much these benefits are worth to customers.

-- Be alert to differences between different market segments.
-Different customer perceptions of value may mean that you should offer different packages to different market segments, or use special pricing tactics.
+- Be alert to differences between market segments.
+Different customer perceptions of value may mean that you should offer specific packages to targeted market segments, or use special pricing tactics.

 - Keep a comprehensive record of customer feedback and remain objective when analysing it.
-Don’t take negative comments personally - derive value from them.
+Don’t take negative comments personally - get value from them.

 - Consider carrying out field research with a representative sample of potential customers.
 Have a sample of your product to show (or a well-considered explanation of your service and its benefits).